The time to automate your digital certificate management has arrived

 New developments, as well as old problems, are forcing greater attention to certificate management.
 The adoption of new technologies, such as Internet of Things devices, is behind an exponential expansion in business certificate needs.
 Additionally, major browsers recently halved the maximum certificate lifespan from two years to just one.
 If companies weren’t paying attention to certificates before, they must now.

-Certificate management automation is one way to mitigate the threats involved in a critical task.
+Automating certificate management is increasingly being looked to as a way to mitigate the threats involved in such a critically important task.
 But organizations often run into trouble along the way, stalling their automation plans, stopping them altogether, or, at best, failing to reap the rewards automation offers.

 The main problem that organizations encounter when trying to automate is knowing their own environment.
 In February, The Ponemon Institute published a study showing that 74 percent of organizations could not tell which certificates they were using.
 Not surprisingly, 55 percent of its respondents have suffered more than four certificate outages in the past four years.